How to Find the Best Car Batteries

 Absorbed Glass Mat Batteries

-or an aren’t nearly as common as traditional batteries, but you will find a at retailers as well as online.
-This is changing over time as modern cars gain features like stop-start systems to save fuel in city driving, numerous driving assistance technologies like rear-cross path detection, proximity key detection, remote diagnostics, etc.
+Absorbed glass mat or an AGM battery aren’t nearly as common as traditional batteries, but you will find a glass mat at retailers as well as online.
+This is changing over time as modern cars gain features like stop-start systems to save fuel in city driving, numerous driving assistance technologies like rear-cross path detection, proximity key detection, remote vehicle diagnostics, etc.

-Just like lead-acid batteries, an have their good and bad points:
+Just like lead-acid batteries, an AGM car battery have their good and bad points:

-- Cost: batteries in general cost little, making them ideal for everyday vehicles.
+• Cost: Lead acid batteries in general cost little, making them ideal for everyday vehicles.
 Most commuters, family cars, etc. use these.

-- Performance: Built specifically to handle repeated draining and recharging, these batteries work well with stop-start systems and frequent, short trips in a .
-They also hold a charge for long periods of time, making this type of ideal for a car you only drive on occasion or let sit during certain seasons.
-Also, if this is accidentally fully drained, it’s more likely to continue performing just like before, instead of losing some charge capacity.
+• Performance: Built specifically to handle repeated draining and recharging, these batteries work well with stop-start systems and frequent, short trips in a vehicle.
+They also hold a charge for long periods of time, making this type of auto battery ideal for a car you only drive on occasion or let sit during certain seasons.
+Also, if this starting battery is accidentally fully drained, it’s more likely to continue performing just like before, instead of losing some charge capacity.

 If you’re running a big aftermarket sound system, winch, or other demanding onboard systems, an AGM battery is worth the extra expense.
 The same is true if you power a lot of devices using your vehicle, such as recharging personal electronics, plugging in an air compressor, etc.